softctrl/chalenge-ha/README.md

 python3.6 scgen.py > geo_data_set.csv
 ```

-So, here i am using Python 3.6.
+You can change the MAX variable on this program to a value that you need to create a test csv file with location values.
+Also i am using Python 3.6.